wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/enable-commerce-teams-integration.md

 1. Publish a test task list in Teams

-## Task 1: Create users roles for each of the personas, retail communication manager, store manager and store employee
+## Task 1: Create user roles for each of the personas, retail communication manager, store manager and store employee

 > [!Important]
 > To perform this task, you need administrator access to the tenant to create users.